Increased Wildfire Risk for Summer 2010

-Now is the time to create defensible perimeters by clearing flammable debris away from homes and structures.
-Revisiting fire escapes and evacuation plans are a must, and should include current phone numbers for emergency service providers.
-By all means, make sure property entrances are clearly posted, with adequate emergency vehicle turnaround space.
+Now is the time to create defensible space perimeters by clearing flammable debris away from homes and structures.
+Make sure property entrances are clearly posted and have adequate emergency vehicle turnaround space.

 • Clear any flammable materials from around the home.